A.C.E (South Korean band): 2019–2020: Under Cover, Under Cover : The Mad Squad, and HJZM : The Butterfly Phantasy

-On May 17, 2019, A.C.E released their second extended play Under Cover with the title track of the same name.
+On May 17, 2019, A.C.E released their second extended play Under Cover with five songs, including a title track of the same name.

-A.C.E released their third extended play Under Cover: The Mad Squad on October 29, 2019, with the title track "Savage".
+A.C.E released their third extended play Under Cover: The Mad Squad on October 29, 2019, containing six tracks with "Savage" serving as its lead single.

-A.C.E released their fourth extended play HJZM: The Butterfly Phantasy on September 2, 2020, with the title track "Favorite Boys".
+A.C.E released their fourth extended play HJZM: The Butterfly Phantasy on September 2, 2020, with the title track "Goblin (Favorite Boys)," along with four other songs.
 On December 18, 2020, A.C.E signed with Asian Agent for global management.

-A.C.E released a remix titled "Fav Boyz" on January 8, 2021, of their song "Favorite Boys" by American DJ Steve Aoki, featuring the Nigerian-American rapper Thutmose.
+A.C.E released a remix titled "Fav Boyz" on January 8, 2021, of their song "Goblin (Favorite Boys)" by American DJ Steve Aoki, featuring the Nigerian-American rapper Thutmose.